orokusaki/pycard/README.md

 pycard (pronounced picard)
 ==========================

-pycard is a credit card validation library with a simple interface and no external dependencies.
+pycard is a payment card validation library with a simple interface and no external dependencies.

 Usage